Project-M-CC/Project-M-CC/README.md

 You're done!

-## Dev discussion channel:
+## Development discussion channel:

-We've got an official Discord server that you will find at this address : https://discord.gg/0gfdMUkajXaUVpzF
+We have a [Gitter Channel](https://gitter.im/TheOriginalSINe/Project-M-CC#) for development and design discussion and debate.

+## Project-M-CC social channel:

+We also have an [Official Discord Server](https://discord.gg/0gfdMUkajXaUVpzF) to act as a hub for people interested in the project to socialize.

 ## Thank Yous:
 * The PMDT, for all their hard work